 Bradley Johnston has become firmly established on the North East jazz scene.
 He has studied jazz guitar with Dr. James Birkett at Sage Gateshead since the age of 14, and graduated from the B.Mus. degree programme in 2016 at Sage Gateshead with a First Class Honours classification.
 Furthermore, Bradley has just recently completed a PGCE at Newcastle College.

 In his role as featured soloist in Jambone (the Regional Youth Jazz Ensemble) he has also performed alongside numerous jazz artists from the UK, USA, Cuba and Brazil.
 Brad has also performed at some major jazz festivals in the UK, including: Gateshead International Jazz Festival; Manchester Jazz Festival; Isle of Skye Swing Jazz Festival, Callander Jazz Festival.
-He has also performed at the Parliamentary Jazz Awards at the Portcullis House (Houses of Parliament) with Jambone, led by Rick Taylor.
+He has also performed at the Parliamentary Jazz Awards, Portcullis House, London.